sheldon-wright/blog/content/blog/RHCSA-Networking-Lab/index.md

 ![post lab verification](netlab-post-lab-verification.png)

-Once you have completed all of the objectives, you'll probably want to return your settings to their original configuration.
+Once you have completed all of the objectives, you'll want to return your settings to their original configuration.

 To do that, just go back into `nmtui` and remove the manual entries we added previously.
 Then switch back to automatic ipv4 configuration, toggle the connection, and `reboot` one last time.